-in Figs. 21 and 22, showing the network evolution in time steps by adding the next generation to the subsequent subfigure.
-The following subsections summarize the major changes for every domain during the network evolution to guide the reader through Figs. 18-22 and Tables 5-9.
+430 18 - 20 and NE1 and NE2 in figures 21 and 22, showing the network evolution in time steps by adding the next generation to the subsequent subfigure.
+The following sub-sections summarize the major changes for every domain during the network evolution to guide the reader through figures 18 - 22 and tables 5 - 9.

-4.3.4 SW1
+4.4.1 SW1

-The initial time step comprises three subparallel branches of gen. 1 fractures (Fig. 18a and Table 5).
-Their full lengths fall outside the mapped area and they are censored by the map boundary, resulting in three isolated (I-I) branches of 3 m length on average.
-With gen. 2 (Fig. 18b), more subparallel branches are added, of which a large number abut at the map boundary, resulting in further isolated branches and an increased average length of 4.69 m.
-Some gen. 2 fractures abut gen. 1 at acute angles, resulting in Y nodes at connected (C-C) branches.
-Generation 3 strikes at an angle towards gen. 1 and gen. 2, either crosscutting the older fractures (X nodes) or abutting them (Y nodes) (Fig. 18c), leading to a shorter average branch length of 0.59 m.
+- The initial time step comprises three sub-parallel branches of gen. 1 fractures (Fig. 18a and Table 5).
+Their full lengths fall outside the mapped area and they are censored by the map boundary resulting in three isolated (I I) branches of 3 m length on average.
+With gen. 2 (Fig. 18b) more sub-parallel branches are added, of which a large number abut at the map boundary, resulting in further isolated branches and an increased average length of 4.69 m.
+Some gen. 2 fractures abut at gen. 1 in acute angles, resulting in Y nodes at connected (C C) branches. - Generation 3 strikes at an angle towards gen. 1 and 2, either crosscutting the older fractures (X nodes) or abutting them (Y nodes) (Fig. 18c), leading to a shorter average branch length of 0.59 m.
 Few fractures interpreted as gen. 3 end in I nodes.
-Generation 4 is sparsely represented in SW1, so the impact on the fracture network as compared
+Generation 4 is sparsely represented in SW1, so the impact on the fracture network as compared to the previous generations is minor (Fig. 18d).
+With gen. 5 (Fig. 18e) the network becomes more spatially dense, further reducing the average branch length to 0.2 m.
+The fractures may abut on older generations, but also tend to - 445 join in existing junctions, leading to the development of Penta and Hexa nodes.